 Is there currently a knee replacement class-action lawsuit?

 There is no class-action knee replacement lawsuit.
-But if you are suffering from a faulty knee replacement, you have the right to file a lawsuit.
+However, multidistrict litigation over faulty knee replacements involving the Zimmer NexGen Knee Implant is ongoing.
+If you are suffering from a faulty knee replacement, you have the right to file a lawsuit.
 At McIntyre Law, we help people all over the country do just that.
 These knee replacement problems are a national problem—no matter where you live in the United States, we’re ready to help.
 We’re based in America’s heartland and serve all our clients as if they were right around the corner.
 You can call our founder Noble McIntyre anytime to talk about your case.

 What to Know Before you File a Lawsuit